5c077/github.pages/readme.md

 ## Deployment

-This website is designed to work seamlessly **GitHub Pages** and requires no build process or dependencies.
+This website is designed to work seamlessly **GitHub Pages** and requires no independent build process or dependencies.

 ### Quick Setup